Computer-Assisted-Clinical-Medicine/CRISTINA-3D-Pulseq/README.md

 [Pulseq](https://pulseq.github.io/) framework, together with a corresponding reconstruction script.

-> **Note:** The monopolar readout showed large signal deviations across the
+> **Note on monopolar readout:** The monopolar readout showed large signal
-> echo dimension.
-This may be caused by gradient or ADC delays that we could
+> deviations across the echo dimension.
+This may be caused by gradient or ADC
-> not resolve or measure appropriately.
-We therefore adapted the implementation
+> delays that we could not resolve or measure appropriately.
+We therefore
-> to use a bipolar readout.
-If you have encountered the same issue or have
+> adapted the implementation to use a bipolar readout.
+If you have encountered
-> ideas on how to resolve it, please feel free to open an issue or reach out —
+> the same issue or have ideas on how to resolve it, please feel free to open
-> we welcome further discussion.
+> an issue or reach out — we welcome further discussion.

+> **Note on bipolar readout:** The bipolar implementation exhibits a residual
+> artefact: a bright line appears at the centre of the image along the
+> frequency-encoding direction.
+This is a known issue in bipolar multi-echo
+> acquisitions, likely caused by a DC offset or a k-space centre inconsistency
+> between odd (forward) and even (reverse) echoes.
+It has not yet been fully
+> resolved.
+If you have suggestions or a working correction, please open an
+> issue or get in touch.
 ---

 ## Overview